Brazilian Navy Nuclear Program: Discovery of Aramar's activities

 Construction at Aramar began under the guise that the facilities would be a factory for mechanical equipment.
 Officers wore civilian clothes, and mayors were assured that no radioactive material would be present on site.
 Contrary to the Navy's expectations, and despite the region being rural, the construction attracted attention.
 The large movement of military personnel could not be hidden, and the press and the population of Iperó sought information.
-Nuclear energy sector technicians unofficially informed that the complex was linked to the construction of nuclear submarines.
+Nuclear experts unofficially informed that the complex was linked to the construction of nuclear submarines.
 In August 1986, Navy Minister Henrique Saboia confirmed that his institution was researching nuclear reactors to be installed on a submarine, and observers connected the announcement to what they were seeing in Iperó.
-In the same month, Corvette Captain Valdo Gomes, one of those responsible for the Aramar activities, stated that he had no information about work with reactors at the site.
+In the same month, an officer overseeing part of the activities in Aramar, Commander Valdo Gomes, denied having information about any reactors at the site.

 Osvaldo Noce, a city councilor from Sorocaba representing the Workers' Party (PT), requested clarification from the Navy.
 In September 1986, officers explained to local mayors and councilors that "the Aramar project will be a propulsion testing center, including for a nuclear submarine", without confirming whether uranium enrichment would take place.
 They asked for the information to be kept confidential, but the politicians immediately disclosed it to the national press.
 By October 1986, it was already possible to publish that "there is openly a nuclear submarine project within the so-called Parallel Nuclear Program".
 At the same time, an Argentine delegation visited the enrichment laboratories.

 In August 1987, Commander Othon responded to an official letter from the mayor and the City Council of Sorocaba requesting information about Aramar.
 He mentioned research on nuclear propulsion but omitted uranium enrichment.
 In October 1987, to appease local movements against the construction, the Navy invited the mayor of Sorocaba and the rector of USP, José Goldemberg, to visit the complex.
 Coverage in the local press was constant, detailed, and negative.